bcgov/MyGovBC-notification-server/docs/_docs/configuration.md

 ```
 The settings control whether or not unsubscription code is required, its RegEx pattern, and acknowledgement message templates, both on-screen and push notifications.
 Customization should be made to file */server/config.local.json*.

 For on-screen acknowledgement, you can define a redirect URL instead of displaying *successMessage* or *failureMessage*.
-For exmaple, to redirect on-screen acknowledgement to a page in your app, create following config in file */server/config.local.json*
+For example, to redirect on-screen acknowledgement to a page in your app, create following config in file */server/config.local.json*

 ```json
 "anonymousUnsubscription": {